Facebook Instagram

 Sign up for email updates from St. Paul Rodeo Association

-Behind the mike this year offering descriptions, explanations, and good humor will be Justin McKee.
+Behind the microphone this year offering descriptions, explanations, and good humor will be Justin McKee.

 Justin hails from Hico, Texas and started his rodeo career as a steer and calf roper.
 He works on his own cattle business where they finish and process cows and calves to the market.
 Justin has applied his talents as Master of Ceremonies for Miss Rodeo America pageants, NFR internet audio broadcasts on Prorodeo.com, hosted the PBR and has qualified as a finalist for PRCA Announcer of the Year several times.
 Justin now broadcasts for the Cowboy Channel.
 We welcome him back to our team and look forward to his good humored and descriptive commentary.